tilburgsciencehub/website/content/tutorials/reproducible-research/share-data/index.md

 ### Advanced use cases

 - Launch a website that tells potential users of your data about it.
-Check out this excellent page by Julian McAuley (https://nijianmo.github.io/amazon/index.html).
+Check out [this excellent page](https://nijianmo.github.io/amazon/index.html) by Julian McAuley.

 - Push your code, documentation, and final data set to Dataverse or Zenodo for long-term storage.
 Both offer DOI's, so your work becomes citable!